Qiskit/qiskit/docs/how_to/use_optimizationlevel.rst

 When you set the ``qiskit.transpile`` to 2, the circuit undergoes a medium optimization process.
-This involves utilizing a noise-adaptive layout and gate cancellation techniques based on commutation relationships, while performing the same process as when the ``optimization_level`` is 1, but with an increased number of iterations.
+This uses a noise-adaptive layout and gate cancellation techniques based on commutation relationships, while performing the same process as when the ``optimization_level`` is 1, but with an increased number of iterations.
 Depending on the circuit, this level of optimization can occasionally yield the same results as light optimization.